ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

    :width: 400px
    :align: center

    *Sky map of the event counts in a larger region around Cas A (not background subtracted).
-The green crosses show the pointing directions, the magenta circles the Off regions for three of those observations, and the white circle the On region.*
+The green crosses show the pointing directions, the magenta circles the Off regions, and the white circle the On region.*

 .. note::